aws-samples/aws-saas-factory-bootcamp/Lab1.md

 app.delete('/user/:id', function(req, res) {...});
 ```

-These represent HTTP entry points into the user manager service and include basic CRUD operations, as well as functionality to support registration and fetch Cognito User Pool data for a given username.
+These represent HTTP entry points into the user manager service and include basic CRUD (create, read, update, delete) operations, as well as functionality to support registration and fetch Cognito User Pool data for a given username.

 **Step 3** – Since Cognito will serve as the repository to store our users, the user manager service must make calls to the Cognito API to persist new users that are created in the system.
 To illustrate this, let's take a closer look at an initial version of the POST method in user manager that will create new users in Cognito.
-You'll see that our POST method gets a JSON formatted user object from the request body that is then passed along to our Cognito user pool via the createUser method.
+You'll see that our `app.post` method gets a JSON formatted user object from the request body that is then passed along to our Cognito user pool via the createUser method from the Cognito SDK.

 ```javascript
 app.post('/user/create', function (req, res) {